 Try as much as we may, it’s hard to ignore the lure of this hot, steamy, delectable dish.
 And we’re not sure what you’re thinking – but we’re talking about momos.
-Rain or shine, we can never seem to turn down the idea of tucking into these soft, gooey dumplings in their veggie or meaty avatar, and the craving seems to last all year round and more during the monsoons.
+We can never seem to turn down the idea of tucking into these soft, gooey dumplings in their veggie or meaty avatar, and the craving seems to last all year round and more during the monsoons.
 Pair that with a bit of chilli sauce, and we’re spicing things up too!
 So we’re suggesting you do so as well.
 And from a city teeming with options to choose from, we’ve picked out some of the best places to get your momo fix.

-Nom Nom Nom: Our Favourite Momos In Town
+Nom Nom Nom: Our Favourite Momo Spots In Town

-One of the few places that serves pork momos in the city, Delicacy likes keeping it simple and authentic — just how we like it.
-We love that their pork mince is really fine, and that the dough it comes wrapped in is thin and light.
-Most authentic, we say.
-Steamed, fried or pan-fried — whichever way you like your momos, this restaurant will definitely not disappoint you.
+One of the few places that serves delicious momos in the city, Delicacy likes keeping it simple and authentic — just how we like it.
+We love that their chicken mince is really fine, and that the dough it comes wrapped in is thin and light.
+Most authentic, we say. steamed, fried or pan-fried — whichever way you like your momos, this restaurant will definitely not disappoint you.
 You can either walk-in or just order-in their momos.

-Known for their great Chinese dishes, this pocket-friendly restaurant has some of the best Chicken Cheese momos in town.
+Known for its great Chinese dishes, this pocket-friendly restaurant has some of the best Chicken Cheese momos in town.
 Their fried momos are just as good and will definitely floor you.
-Their Kammanahalli outlet offers delicious pork momos, which deserve a special mention.
+Their Banashankari outlet offers Red Dragon Dumpling, which deserves a special mention.